ants-xjtu/REAL-artifact-evaluation/EVALUATION_GUIDE.md

 partitioned: false # enable iter-conv (partitioned convergence) or not
 debug: false # enable debug (collects logs from libpreload).
 Note: impacts performance.

 # (Optional) estimated convergence wait time (seconds).
-Script will wait up to this time.
+Script will wait up to this time, we should always over estimate this.
+# This is mainly useful for baseline experiments.
+# Preload experiments can automatically detect convergence and immediately stop, while it also respects this parameter in that if the system haven't converged after this amount of time, it will also stop.
+We should set this timer to a large value (say 1800s) and treat it as fallback plan to avoid indefinite waiting.
 # Default: 60
 time: 20